DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 On a Windows computer, you can use the terminal program Tera-Term to access the board via USB.
-You may need to press the Reset button again after programming via the Arduino IDE to see the program start from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows
+You may need to press the Reset button again after programming via the Arduino IDE to see the program start from the beginning.<br>
+https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows

 At the beginning of the file is a section to allow setting various options and known values.